Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Experiments

 \subsection{Simulation Results}

 First, we evaluate the effectiveness of our method on finding the most vulnerable agents to attack.
 This is done by (1) solve the upper-level problem of finding the most vulnerable agents and (2) solve the lower-level problem of learning a worst-case policy for these vulnerable agents.
-For comprehensiveness, for each task, we evaluate them on six subtasks, including two map sizes with different agent numbers in the game, and each map sizes with three different number of adversaries.
+For comprehensiveness, for each task, we evaluate them on six subtasks, including two map sizes with different numbers of agents and adversaries.

-As shown in Table. \ref{result_main}, our VAI based method outperforms all baselines in 17 out of 18 tasks, while heuristic-based method and learning based method are only slightly better than random selection.
+As shown in Table \ref{result_main}, our VAI based method \textbf{outperforms all baselines in 17 out of 18 tasks}, while heuristic-based method and learning based method are only slightly better than random selection.
 To explain this, heuristic-based method such as degree centrality (DC) are designed for rule-based systems.
 However, in large-scale MARL, the interaction between agents are nonlinear and are not clearly defined by rules.
 For example, in Battle environment, agents in the center of the crowd are less susceptible to attack than the agents in frontline, combating enemies, making DC ineffective.
 As for learning-based method, PIANO do not account for the worst-case policy made by agents, thus are unable to select the set of most harmful agents under adversarial policies.
 Solving our problem via bi-level RL and RTCA do not work well due to the hierarchical nature of our problem, which may be too hard for RL to solve without any guidance.
-In contrast, our VAI method works well due to the the more accurate value function we learned via Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$.
+In contrast, our VAI method works well due to the more accurate value function we learned via Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$.

 Additionally, we observed that VAI-RL outperforms VAI-Greedy in 10 of 18 tasks, especially when more attackers are available.
-To explain, Greedy algorithm focuses on immediate reward and works well with less attackers and weak agent-wise interactions.
+To explain, greedy algorithm focuses on immediate reward and works well with less attackers and weak agent-wise interactions.
 RL, in contrast, models long-term returns and inter-agent impact, which performs better with more attackers.
 Additionally, RL provides theoretical guarantees for optimality in MDPs, which greedy methods lack.